HappyPhilosoph3r/web-search-scout/README.md

 # Web-Search Scout

 This project is designed to search for webpages given a specific starting url.
-It is for learning and development puporses only.
+It is for learning and development purposes only.
 It is not designed for production use.

 ## Methods